Eleojo24/Task-on-git/README.md

 # Task-on-git
-CV designed with html5 (no CSS or JS)
+CV designed with html5 and CSS (no JS)